The Full Story

 Welcome

-When I was working in the community, the Psychotherapy Act was introduced and changes began to happen to the way that people received counselling and therapy in Ontario.
-Psychotherapy became a 'controlled act', meaning that only qualified people who understand the safe and effective use of self could be therapists.
+Almost 10 years after I started working in primary care as a Psychotherapist/Mental Health Counsellor, the Psychotherapy Act was introduced in Ontario.
+Changes began to happen to the way that people received counselling and therapy.
+Psychotherapy eventually became a 'controlled act', meaning that only qualified people who understand the safe and effective use of self could be Therapists.
+This was a good thing.
 I made changes too and was 'grandfathered' into the College of Registered Psychotherapists of Ontario (CRPO).
 That means that my training and work experience were acknowledged as equivalent to different entry qualifications to become licensed as a Registered Psychotherapist (RP).
-I first became licensed as a RP in 2017.
+I first became licensed as a RP in 2017 and began independent practice as a RP in 2018.

 Ongoing Upgrading